mohnoor94/JavaExercises/README.md

 # Java Exercises
-Some excerices I do on my free time to review main concepts on Data Structures and Algorithms using Java
+Some exercises I do on my free time to review main concepts on Data Structures and Algorithms using Java